Shugakuin RIkyu Imperial Villa (Shugakuin Rikyu) 修学院離宮

 Text and photos by Aliona Jefimova

-Shugakuin Rikyu is an imperial villa that was built in the mid-17th century for the retired Emperor Gomizuno-o in northeast Kyoto, so that he could enjoy the beauty of the natural surroundings.
+Shugakuin Rikyu is an imperial villa that was built in the mid-17th century for the retired Emperor Gomizuno-o in the Higashiyama district of northeast Kyoto, so that he could enjoy the beauty of the natural surroundings.
 It is a place of breathtaking beauty and a wonderful example of the art of the Japanese garden.